 For his class at school, I made these fun Lego-themed cupcakes.
 They were actually ridiculously simple to make.
 Hooray!
 I highly recommend this route if you want a fool-proof cake with great wow-factor.

-All you need is a boxed cake mix (I made funfetti cupcakes), some buttercream frosting (here’s my fave recipe), and some Lego candies.
+All you need is a boxed cake mix (I made funfetti cupcakes), some buttercream frosting (here’s my fave recipe), and some Lego candies (see below for instructions).
 Oh, and sprinkles.
 Can’t forget sprinkles.

 Here’s how I decorated them: